My guitar collection - Acoustics

 Strings:

-Although certainly not the first Collings acquired, the first guitar of this brand being covered on this site is this 12-string for the simple reason that, when sorting alphabetically, it comes first.
-But in this, another interesting fact would be overlooked.
 My first decent acoustic guitar is another 12-string: the Ibanez AW-25.
-Its specs of a dreadnaught sized body with mahogany back and sides nicely complements the much more refined guitar discussed here.
+Its specs of a dreadnought sized body with mahogany back and sides nicely complements the much more refined guitar discussed here.
 When The Fellowship of Acoustics, a guitar store in the Netherlands, listed a sunburst 02H 12-string, I was pretty much set on the desired brand and looks for a second 12-string.
 Planning on paying a visit to Dedemsvaart on my next trip home, it all became moot when that particular guitar was sold.
 Imagine how ecstatic I was when Milwaukee Vintage listed one on Reverb in mid-2022 and my wife allowed me to purchase it to commemorate our dear tuxedo cat Leila, who had passed away just before after being an integral part of our lives for 19 wonderful years.
 Although built in 2017, it must have been past July when Bill passed away from cancer.
 Hence, it lacks his signature on the sound hole sticker.
-The case is made by TKL though I somewhat expected to see an original Collings case.
-Looks they were not necessarily made for all models.
-I tune my strings a hole note lower on a 12-string.
-With that, for such a small body, the sound is bold and thick with sparkling highs but retaining plenty of low end.
-It seems little miss gorgeous likes your pick to stay away and play her fingerstyle.
+The case is made by TKL though I somewhat expected to see an original Bill Collings designed case, as I got for the 02H 12-fret T. Looks they were not necessarily made for all models.
+For such a small body, the sound is bold and thick with sparkling highs but retaining plenty of low end, as can be expected with the rosewood back and sides.
 Stunning!

 The story behind this guitar